mukhideepak2005-star/Demo-Repo/README.md

 # Demo-Repo
-This is just a demo repo
+This is just a demo repo for understanding git and github.